mesosphere/dcos-docs-site/pages/1.13/security/oss/authentication/index.md

 title: Authentication
 excerpt: Authenticating users against DC/OS
 menuWeight: 30
 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

 # Authentication in DC/OS

 In DC/OS, user authentication is required by default.
-Every user who wants to perform an operation on a DC/OS cluster (other than login) must first be authenticated.
+Every user who wants to perform an operation on a DC/OS cluster (other than logging in) must first be authenticated.

 DC/OS handles user authentication decentralized by using authentication tokens.
 Authentication tokens are distributed by the Identity and Access Manager (IAM) on a per user basis.
 The tokens can are verified out-of-band by any third-party entity.
 Allowing token verification to happen independent of the IAM makes this approach highly scalable in comparison to centralized session state keeping.
 Furthermore, with tokens user authentication state cannot be easily revoked.